 Be kind.
 Listen to understand and embrace others' unique skills and knowledge.

 It is the expectation that every member of the Johns Hopkins community embodies and demonstrates these values in their daily activities.

 Education: Master's degree from a program accredited by the Council on Social Work Education or an equivalent organization approved by the Council on Social Work Education.
 LCPC required.

-Experience: Two years' experience, preferably working and delivering ongoing care to identified population in primary care or acute hospital setting.
+Experience: Two or more years' experience, preferably working and delivering ongoing care to identified population in primary care or acute hospital setting.

 Special knowledge, skills, and abilities: